ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 ![Eggs Benedict on white plate](https://lh3.googleusercontent.com/pw/AJFCJaWEjt801igRXCMeiVV06PEfpbjj1ZXX98o5QJ0bA1N7IZAtq8mVQAc-XZjyu5u5t4J58m5M_YZ9gpMY8qcfsC7kTZSJZf5w6CdSJqHH_9qDeixP9nEuFL0J6CWXEGwXLgYvkkc4m02ANN3rn88E-1p-ow=w743-h986-s-no?authuser=0)

-After a long hike, on the way down I found a place to get some squid, salad and some iced tea.
-This scratched an itch I believe.
+After a long hike later on in the trip.
+On the way down from the peak, I found a place to get some squid, salad and some iced tea.
+This scratched an itch.
+Like a bit of squid when on holiday and near the water.
 Had been a hot day out so nice to get some shade and eat some seafood (cannot guarantee how fresh it was but it tasted good).

 ![Fried squid with chips, salad and an iced tea on wooden table](https://lh3.googleusercontent.com/pw/AJFCJaU0YI0x0j4yHJgJXlqAr0PN89vQ59peKjmxhSHzF4UkNpn8QXnsL_jNhPsN6scmdQUU7ojxJdrvt7uMcteK4DH8mbr50n-JiaRYMjR0xzR-X8g_809N228okUx8xtfZAmoopnbN2Xe4vUkNehXdA2Zrtg=w743-h986-s-no?authuser=0)